-The Trust are also responsible for all costs associated with its creation and organization of the Trust.
+The Trust is also responsible for all costs associated with its creation and organization of the Trust.
 The Manager has paid the costs associated with the formation and creation of the Trust and the offering of units and is entitled to reimbursement from the Trust for such costs.
+The Trust is required to re-pay the Manager in equal installments over 60 months commencing on the next Valuation Date after the NAV reaches \$2.5 million, or at such other time or amount, as the Manager in its absolute discretion shall determine.